-- Total phosphorus: one or more measurements >0.3 mg/L - Nitrogen, (nitrate + nitrite): one or more measurements >10.0 mg/L - DO: one or more measurements <4.0 mg/L, or measurements that are consistently at or close to the standard, in the range of 4.0 - 5.0 mg/L, or DO percent saturation >120% - pH: one or more measurements >9.0 S.U. or measurements consistently at or close to the standard, ranging from 8.7 9.0 S.U. - c.
-Biological Criteria
+- Total Phosphorus: one or more measurements greater than 0.3 mg/L - Nitrogen (measured as Nitrate + Nitrite): one or more measurements greater than 10.0 mg/L - DO: one or more measurements below 4.0 mg/L or measurements that are consistently at or close to the standard, in the range of 4.0-5.0 mg/L, and/or one or more DO percent saturation values greater than 120% - pH: one or more measurements greater than 9.0 S.U. or measurements consistently at or close to the standard, ranging from 8.7-9.0 S.U. - c.
+Biological Criteria aquatic community that: (A) is diverse in species composition; (B) contains several different trophic levels; and (C) is not composed mainly of pollution tolerant species" [327 IAC 2-1-9 (59)].
+The table in Appendix 2 illustrates an interpretation or translation of narrative biological criteria into numeric criteria.
+A stream segment is nonsupporting for aquatic life use when the monitored fish or macroinvertebrate community receives an IBI score of less than 36 which is considered Poor or Very Poor (IDEM 2024).
+Stream segments with IBI scores greater than or equal to 36 (Fair to Excellent on the scale of 0 to 60) are supporting for aquatic life use.

 Indiana narrative biological criteria [327 IAC 2-1-3] states that "all waters, except as described in subdivision (5)," (i.e., limited use waters) "will be capable of supporting" a "well-balanced, warm water aquatic community".
-The water quality standard definition of a "well-balanced aquatic community" is "an aquatic community that: (A) is diverse in species composition; (B) contains several different trophic levels; and (C) is not composed mainly of pollution tolerant species" [327 IAC 2-1-9 (59)].
-The table in Appendix 2 illustrates an interpretation or translation of narrative biological criteria into numeric criteria.
+The water quality standard definition of a "well-balanced aquatic community" is "an